 After all the mochiko has been mixed in, add 2 1/2 tablespoons matcha powder and incorporate well.
 Using a spatula instead of a hand mixer works fine, too.

 Spray a 9-inch by 13-inch oven-safe glass baking dish with canola oil cooking spray.
 Coat well to prevent the baked mochi from sticking to the baking dish.

-Bake mochi in pre - heated oven for 1 hour.
-The ends might become browned and chewy.
+Bake mochi in preheated oven for 1 hour until the ends become browned and chewy.

 Allow the mochi to cool to room temperature.
 Using a plastic knife or a ceramic knife, cut the mochi into large squares (this prevents mochi from sticking to the knife).